 Get these lures wet when bass fishing this fall.

 Fall is a magical time to be on the water fishing.
-And, if you're a bass angler in search of a true trophy fish, this is your best chance to reach that goal.
+And if you're a bass angler in search of a true trophy fish, this time of year is your best chance to reach that goal.

 Once October rolls around, especially in northern lakes, bass will begin to vacate the shallow water, migrating to deeper depths to set up shop.
 This off-shore structure can take the shape of still-healthy weed beds, rocky shoals and deep timber, or humps and points.
-The first drop-off in the main lake is always a good starting point.
+The first drop-off in the main lake is always a good starting point for big bass.

-But what lures you choose to toss at them will be paramount to getting bites.
+But what bass fishing lures you choose to toss at them in early fall will be paramount to getting bites.
 Here's my top four fall fishing recommendations.

 1. Flipping Jig